 Mastering AP Human Geography Unit 1 is crucial for building a strong foundation in the course.
 By understanding maps, spatial data, and geographic concepts, you'll be well-equipped to explore complex global issues.
 Remember to focus on conceptual understanding, practice map reading, and connect the concepts to real-world examples.

 Ready to put your knowledge to the test?
-Take our Unit 1 practice quiz and share your score in the comments below.
+But take our Unit 1 practice quiz and share your score in the comments below.
 Let's continue this geographic journey together!